Bellarine Peninsula – 5 Reasons You Should Visit Victoria’s Hidden Gem

 The world is starting to catch on, and we weren’t surprised to see it listed as one of Lonely Planet’s Top 10 Value Destinations of 2017.

-Living on the doorstep of the Bellarine, as it’s simply called, we’ve long known of the delights it has to offer, and we’ve spent countless hours and days exploring it all.
+Living on the doorstep of the Bellarine, we’ve long known of the delights it has to offer.
+And we’ve spent countless hours exploring it all.

-There are many reasons to visit this charming part of the world, but here are our top 5 reasons to visit the Bellarine Peninsula.
+There are many reasons to visit this charming part of the world, but here are our top 5 reasons to visit the Bellarine Victoria.

 1) You Can Stay In Seaside Villages

-The historical seaside town of Queenscliff was once a defence post with the most heavily armed fort in the Southern Hemisphere.
-With its grand Victorian heritage, the town is arguably one of the most beautiful in the state.
+The historic town of Queenscliff is a lot like a British seaside resort.
+And with its grand Victorian heritage, it’s considered one of the most beautiful towns in the state.

-A must do is to take a walk out to the end of the pier, chat with the local fishermen and be rewarded with sublime views of the lighthouse and surrounding coastline.
+A visit to Point Lonsdale wouldn’t be the same without a stroll along the pier.
+Where you can have a chat with local fishermen and enjoy sublime views of the lighthouse and surrounding coastline.

 With the roar of the surf, coastal town vibe, and ocean breezes, Ocean Grove has been a favourite with families for generations.